No real answers for Seahawks kicker Jason Myers’ ‘unfortunate’ inconsistency this season

 Myers made the Pro Bowl with the Jets in 2018 after the Seahawks cut him in camp to keep Sebastian Janikowski.

-Seattle then signed Myers to a four-year deal worth $15.4 million to bring him back and he seemed worth every bit of that his first two seasons — he hit a team record 61-yarder against the Rams last season on his way to making every field goal he tried.
+Seattle then signed Myers to a four-year deal worth $15.4 million to bring him back.
+He seemed worth every bit of that his first two seasons — he hit a team record 61-yarder against the Rams last season on his way to making every field goal he tried.

 “He is really, really good, so it’s unfortunate,” Carroll said.